The Girl Who Could Fly: Plot

 Conrad is confused about how he could have possibly failed and isolates himself.
 He realizes that he has the most likely answers to questions, but not the right ones.
 Piper arrives a few weeks later and Conrad wakes from weeks of lying in bed, thinking that she might know the answers.
 The kids find that Piper has forgotten who she was and is physically disabled.
 Later, when the students tried to escape again, they struggle about what to do with Piper.
 Conrad announces that he'll stay behind Piper to confront authorities.
 Jasper refuses and finally remembers his talent, which is healing.
 He heals Piper and she remembers herself and how to fly.
 They revolt instead of escape, which seems to succeed.
 Conrad then tries to convince his father, an important politician, to give ownership of the school to the kids.
 As the children are leaving the school to catch a glimpse of the sun, Dr. Hellion is waiting for them with a stun baton.
-Piper and Dr. Hellion fight and Dr. Hellion grabs Piper's leg as she flies off, leading to Dr. Hellion uncovering she also has the ability to fly.
+Piper and Dr. Hellion fight, who grabs Piper's leg as she flies off, leading to Dr. Hellion uncovering she also has the ability to fly.
 She expresses guilt over the death of her sister, Sarah, who fell to her death after Letitia carried her into the sky.
-Piper is not able to convince the woman to re-embrace her abilities and Dr. Hellion falls to her death.
+Piper is not able to convince the woman to re-embrace her abilities and Dr. Hellion, like Sarah did, falls to her death.

 I.N.S.A.N.E. becomes a safe-haven for plants and animals with special abilities under the guidance of the former students.
 Piper reunites with Joe and Betty, who come to accept her ability to fly.
 Several months later, Conrad joins Piper as a part of her family, being abandoned by his own.
 Later, after the gifted children help Piper win the Lowland County Fourth of July Baseball game, Conrad and Piper are talking on the roof.
 Piper reveals to him that J came to her and told her that the kids from I.N.S.A.N.E. were not safe yet, and there was another, hidden place where they belonged instead.